Kristina01111000/Drws_site/README.md

 4/17

-- For personhood page
-	- Find out more about how to re-calibrate your balance by looking at the variety of cool things available at:
-	- Remove the https, just have the www
-	- Make the GH in the link capital
-	- If there is space put a paragraph break after the link
-	-  Add space on the first page
-	- In water paragraph make it rock & roll
-	- Fix edits in first paragraph
 - Add a paragraph or 2 explaining how to use the tabulator, add it to the page and to the actual tabulator
 - make sure the cellphone version is able to be accessed